Growing pains: feeding hungry teens

 It’s estimated that just over 50 percent of teenagers don’t eat breakfast.
 This doesn’t just mean they’re missing out on the essential nutrients that are found in foods we typically consume at breakfast – such as fibre, calcium and protein.
 If your teenager skips breakfast, this has a chemical knock-on effect on the rest of their day.

 “There’s often tiredness or lethargy, and a lack of focus and attention, which you obviously need when you go to school,” McLeod says.
-“There’s also a link between the foods that you eat and the impact it has on your mood for the day.
+“There’s also a link between the foods that you eat and the impact it has on your mood.

-“Having breakfast foods like yoghurt, which is fantastic for your gut health, coupled with blueberries and almonds – these are all foods that have been linked to good mental health and reduce symptoms of depression and anxiety.
-So if that’s the type of breakfast your teen is having at the start of the day, it’s going to have positive flow-on effects.”
+“Try breakfast foods like yoghurt, which is fantastic for your gut health, coupled with blueberries and almonds.
+These are all foods that have been linked to good mental health and reduce symptoms of depression and anxiety.
+If that’s the type of breakfast your teen is having, it’s going to have positive flow-on effects.”

-McLeod also recommends stocking up on healthy snack options such as vegies like baby carrots and Qukes, which you can put in your teen’s lunchbox with some hummus.
+McLeod also recommends stocking up on healthy snack options such as vegies like baby carrots and Qukes.
+You can put these in your teen’s lunchbox with some hummus.
 Salad sandwiches with cheese, chicken or egg are another way to ensure your teenager is getting another serve of vitamins, minerals and protein in their day.
 And you should never underestimate the value of a good old glass of milk.

 “With a little bit of preparation and planning ahead, you can make sure that the majority of foods your teenager is eating meets their nutritional needs,” McLeod says.
 “Then you don’t have to worry so much if they do eat some junk food.

-“I love an 80/20 rule: 80 percent of the time they should make good decisions about what they eat; 20 percent of the time give them the freedom to have something that’s a treat.”
+“I love an 80/20 rule.
+Eighty percent of the time they should make good decisions about what they eat; 20 percent of the time give them the freedom to have a treat.”